GOP surge reflects in local returns

 jumped to a lead over Republican challenger Darryl Glenn

-at the state level, despite Glenn easily carrying El Paso County.
+at the state leve and eventually secured a second term, despite Glenn easily carrying El Paso County.
 Meanwhile, Rep. Doug Lamborn

-wrapped up a sixth term in the U.S. House with a one-sided lead over Democrat Misty Plowright
+instantly wrapped up a sixth term in the U.S. House with a one-sided lead over Democrat Misty Plowright

 .

-Likewise, most contested local races were clearly decided from the first returns, released minutes after the polling places closed (except for those still in line) at 7 p.m.
+Likewise, most contested local races were clearly decided from the first returns, released minutes after the polling places closed at 7 p.m.

 State Rep. Pete Lee